Your Gift Will Help To...

 Foothills coordinates the Charlottesville/Albemarle Multidisciplinary Team (MDT) of 14 agencies.
 This team meets twice a month to review cases.
 This communication reduces duplication of services and gaps in services to victims - and helps to ensure that the child is safe.

 Foothills' staff conduct risk and need assessments with the non-offending caregivers, provides mental health services and other referrals, and helps the families to provide safe environments for child victims.
 Foothills' staff support the family throughout the investigation and treatment.

 Promote their healing.

 The earlier that an abused child receives help, greater the likelihood that the child will grow up to be a healthy, confident, productive adult.
 The child advocacy model is designed to give an abused child the best chance to heal and recover.

 A forensic medical evaluation is an important part of promoting healing and helps to reassure victims and parents about the child’s physical well-being.
-In order to provide on-site medical evaluations, Foothills is launching the Child Victim's Health Access Program.
+In order to provide on-site medical evaluations, Foothills has launched the Child Victim's Health Access Program.
 Read more here.

 Provide public education and training.